 Why hello!
 Sometimes we want to write, but our brain refuses to come up with a storyline.
 Well, today I have a 4 different questions that will spark your mind to create a unique plot for your story.
-To really create a plot you need conflict, but with these tips, you can find a theme and then build conflict off of it.
+To really create a plot you need conflict, but with these tips, you can find a founding idea and then build conflict off of it.

 Find beauty in an unusual place.

 So many of the things that excite us have a perfect reason too: they capture our attention.
 It is hard to ignore fireworks, but what about those things that normally we wouldn’t find beautiful, or even bother thinking about at all.
 If you can find beauty in an unusual place, it can make a great start to a story idea.
 Sure fireworks are beautiful and attention-grabbing, but what about the filthy homeless man in the corner?
 Tell me why is he beautiful and interesting.